Gottfried Wilhelm Leibniz: House of Hanover, 1676–1716

-Among the few people in north Germany to accept Leibniz were the Electress Sophia of Hanover (1630–1714), her daughter Sophia Charlotte of Hanover (1668–1705), the Queen of Prussia and his avowed disciple, and Caroline of Ansbach, the consort of her grandson, the future George II.
-To each of these women he was correspondent, adviser, and friend.
+Among the few people in north Germany to accept Leibniz were the Electress Sophia of Hanover (1630–1714), her daughter Sophia Charlotte of Hanover, Queen in Prussia (1668–1705), his avowed disciple, and Caroline of Ansbach, the consort of Electress Sophia's grandson, the future George II.
+To each of these women, he was correspondent, adviser, and friend.
 In turn, they all approved of Leibniz more than did their spouses and the future king George I of Great Britain.
 (Note: For a study of Leibniz's correspondence with Sophia Charlotte, see MacDonald Ross (1990).)

 The population of Hanover was only about 10,000, and its provinciality eventually grated on Leibniz.
 Nevertheless, to be a major courtier to the House of Brunswick was quite an honour, especially in light of the meteoric rise in the prestige of that House during Leibniz's association with it.
 In 1692, the Duke of Brunswick became a hereditary Elector of the Holy Roman Empire.
-The British Act of Settlement 1701 designated the Electress Sophia and her descent as the royal family of England, once both King William III and his sister-in-law and successor, Queen Anne, were dead.
-Leibniz played a role in the initiatives and negotiations leading up to that Act, but not always an effective one.
+The British Act of Settlement 1701 designated the Electress Sophia and her descendants as the royal family of England, once both King William III and his sister-in-law and successor, Queen Anne, were dead.
+Leibniz played a role in the initiatives and negotiations leading up to that Act, but was not always effective.
 For example, something he published anonymously in England, thinking to promote the Brunswick cause, was formally censured by the British Parliament.

 The Brunswicks tolerated the enormous effort Leibniz devoted to intellectual pursuits unrelated to his duties as a courtier, pursuits such as perfecting calculus, writing about other mathematics, logic, physics, and philosophy, and keeping up a vast correspondence.
 He began working on calculus in 1674; the earliest evidence of its use in his surviving notebooks is 1675.
 By 1677 he had a coherent system in hand, but did not publish it until 1684.
 Leibniz's most important mathematical papers were published between 1682 and 1692, usually in a journal which he and Otto Mencke founded in 1682, the Acta Eruditorum.
 That journal played a key role in advancing his mathematical and scientific reputation, which in turn enhanced his eminence in diplomacy, history, theology, and philosophy.